 So, imagine a company that makes a billion dollars in profit a month, that saves a billion dollars by not fixing a defect even though hundreds of people are going to die.
 If each one of those people have a case, $2 million, $3 million, per death, compensatory damages like we talked about.

 The Supreme Court is now saying, “The punitive damages are limited.
 It doesn’t matter how much money they make.”
-That’s why this is rich corporations who have this license.
+That’s why rich corporations have this license.

 And, it doesn’t matter how much money they saved by the fraud or by not fixing the product, you have to base the punishment, the fine, the only punishment available, on how much the compensatory damages are.
 And, normally, it should be one to one.